What to Plant

 the Native Plants Database of the National Audubon Society

-Either by acquiring a predetermined selection designed for a specific purpose (for example, the plant collections offered by the Native Plant Trust at Garden in the Woods) or by hiring a landscape designer who is knowledgeable about native plants (the Ecological Landscape Alliance maintains a searchable Eco-Directory of landscape professionals who promote ecological and sustainable landscape practices).
+Either by acquiring a predetermined selection designed for a specific purpose (for example, the plant collections offered by the Native Plant Trust at Garden in the Woods) or by hiring a landscape designer who is knowledgeable about native plants (see our list of local landscape designers with native plant expertise).